Fünfdimensionale Physik

 Contents

-A vectorial construction method for adding relativistic velocities in arbitrary directions with the aid of a fifth dimension is presented and justified.
+A vectorial construction method for adding relativistic velocities in arbitrary directions with the aid of an auxiliary dimension w is presented and justified.

 Sections: